-Back on the boat I cast off at 1622 and motored to Archangelos 1.54 M. The autopilot worked and did get a waypoint from the new eS75 display E70263 it worked but its track mode had some problems.
+Back on the boat I cast off at 1622 and motored to Archangelos 1.54 M. The autopilot worked and it did get a waypoint from the new eS75 display E70263, but its track mode had some problems.
 I will need to investigate these when sailing in open water.
 No current was delivered to the starting battery.

 We arrived in Archangelos (Αρχάγγελος) [37° 11.9' N 026° 46.3' E] at 1640.
 I dropped the anchor in 6 m depth over sand and let out, I estimated, 30 m chain, since the new chain did not have any markers yet.
 There were 3 other S/Y here.
 I lowered the dinghy and snorkeled to the anchor.

 I re-programed the MaxSea MC 612 alternator regulator and set it for Gel batteries.
 Now both the service and starting batteries are charged properly.